 How to Apply With Lima One Capital

 Lima One is a great portfolio lender for fix-and-flippers looking for a single-source lender or to bridge the gap between short-term and long-term financing.
-You can get approved fast by completing Lima One Capital’s by visiting its website and clicking the “Apply Now” button.
+You can get approved fast by visiting Lima One Capital and clicking the “Apply Now” button.

 LendingOne: Best Portfolio Lender for New Construction